 Cash comprises cash on hand and bank balances deposited within the NSW Treasury banking system.
-Interest is earned on daily bank balances at rates of approximately 2.70% (2015: 3.2%).
+NSW Treasury, an entity controlled by the ultimate parent, oversees the Treasury Banking System.
+Interest is earned on daily bank balances at rates of approximately 1.5% (2016: 2.7%)."

-Graythwaite Charitable Trust Notes to and forming part of the financial statements for the year ended 30 June 2016
+Graythwaite Charitable Trust Notes to and forming part of the financial statements for the year ended 30 June 2017

-13. Financial instruments (continued)
+11. Financial instruments (continued)